Kissing Jessica Stein: Plot

 As Dan's wedding approaches, Jessica becomes depressed and goes to see Judy, who tells her that she is a perfectionist who always quits things if they are not perfect, even if they make her happy.
 Judy says that Jessica should not let this ruin her chances at happiness with Helen, who seems like a "very nice girl".
 Realizing her mother has accepted her sexuality, Jessica breaks down into tears of joy and they share an emotional embrace.

 Jessica apologizes to Helen and invites her to be her date for Dan's wedding.
 Helen is a hit at the event and warmly welcomed into the family.
 Josh, meanwhile, has realized that he has been in love with Jessica for some time, and confesses his feelings to her after the party.
 Jessica awkwardly but firmly explains that she is in a relationship with Helen and departs with her, leaving Josh speechless.

 A few months later, Jessica and Helen are living together in Helen's apartment, though their sex life has become stagnant.
 Helen realizes that Jessica views her as a best friend and roommate rather than a lover, and declares that she needs more than Jessica is able to give.
 A fight ensues; Jessica implores Helen to accept their relationship as is, but Helen insists she needs a partner who satisfies her sexually, and the two split for good.

 Several months later, Helen is happily living with a new girlfriend.
 Jessica is a calmer and more content version of her former self.
 While putting up fliers in a bookstore seeking a new roommate, Jessica runs into Josh, whom she has not seen since she quit the newspaper to focus on her painting.
 They have a friendly conversation, and she tells him that Helen dumped her, which was tough, but they remain close friends.
 She gives Josh a flyer with her email on it.
 Later, Jessica meets with Helen and joyfully tells her about her encounter with Josh.

+Production

+In 1997 Jennifer Westfeldt with Heather Juergensen, co-wrote and co-starred in a six-night-engagement Off-Broadway play based on a series of sketches called Lipschtick: The Story of Two Women Seeking The Perfect Shade.
+The play was optioned by Interscope Communications to be made into a film, but after two years, Interscope's option expired in 1999, and Westfeldt and Juergensen made the film independently.
+The film is based on this off-Broadway play.